mmsdivino/c-string-searching/README.md

 In folders **samples** and **tests**, there are examples to execute code.

-This code is a project for discipline Data Structures and Algorithms (MATA54) in Federal University of Bahia.
+This code is a project for subject Data Structures and Algorithms (MATA54) in Federal University of Bahia.
 Follow description in Portuguese.

 ## Índice de palavras e sugestão ortográfica